-- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - We observed reception staff walking to the front of the hospital to collect patients when they phoned asking for further directions to the service.
+- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.
+There was sufficient room in the service location to ensure that this could happen.

-The four patient Care Quality Commission comment cards we received were positive about the service experienced.
+The six patient Care Quality Commission comment cards we received were positive about the service experienced.
 Patients commented that the service was good, efficient and that staff were helpful including doctors and reception staff.
+They also commented that the location at which the service was based was clean and modern.